 It’s now November.
 American Thanksgiving is just around the corner and soon it will be Christmas.
 The stores I walk by have made it clear that we should all be in the holiday spirit – actually, they made this clear the day after Halloween.
 But before we get too caught up in the joy of Christmas I thought I would focus on something that is just as important.
-Remembrance Day – a day to recognize and honor those who fought in past wars.
+I’ve made a Remembrance Day poppy crochet pattern as a way to recognize and honor those who fought in past wars.

 Remembrance Day Poppy Crochet Pattern